 The skies were pitch black, and a lot of the street lights were destroyed from all the fighting so it would have been very difficult to see if it were not for the car's headlights.
 After a few minutes of driving, their car pulled into the driveway of a very large house.
 It looked like it used to be rather luxurious, but not many people were worried about keeping their homes well-kept with the unknown threat of an attack from the Transia soldiers.
-So the front lawn grass had grown out of control, flowers that lined the sides were withering, the shrubs in front scattered throughout the front yard had lost their shape, and even the house itself looked as if it were losing a bit of its color.
+The front lawn grass had grown out of control, flowers that lined the sides were withering, the shrubs in front scattered throughout the front yard had lost their shape, and even the house itself looked as if it were losing a bit of its color.

 "I still don't get it."
 The young boy cried to his parents.
 They were gathered outside the front door.
 Nathan had a backpack on and a duffle bag.
 Lukas's mother walked to him and took the bags to place in her car.
 "Why can't you come with us?!"

-Nathan's mother, a beautiful young woman with long, blue hair, bent down to his side and placed her hands on his shoulders.
+Nathan's mother, a beautiful young woman with long, sapphire hair, bent down to his side and placed her hands on his shoulders.
 "Nathaniel, honey, listen to me closely."
 She calmly started, keeping a large smile on her face.
 "You'll be perfectly fine with Ms. Elserin.
 Your father and I have to take care of some things.
 We'll try to meet up with you as soon as possible."

 "O-okay…" Nathan muttered out.
 His mother leaned forward and kissed him on the check before embracing him.
 Nathan could feel tears beginning to form in his eyes.
 They were about to burst any second.